pingcap/docs-cn/tikv-configuration-file.md

 ### `raft-base-tick-interval`

+> **Note:**
+>
+> This configuration item cannot be queried via SQL statements but can be configured in the configuration file.

 + The time interval at which the Raft state machine ticks
 + Default value: `"1s"`
 + Minimum value: greater than `0`

 ### `raft-heartbeat-ticks`

+> **Note:**
+>
+> This configuration item cannot be queried via SQL statements but can be configured in the configuration file.

 + The number of passed ticks when the heartbeat is sent.
 This means that a heartbeat is sent at the time interval of `raft-base-tick-interval` * `raft-heartbeat-ticks`.
 + Default value: `2`